 Avoid these initially until your rotator cuff tendinopathy has healed.

 How can we sleep that doesn’t irritate this tissue?

 There are two options that tend to work best:

 Another reason you may be having some discomfort that is keeping you from getting a good night’s sleep is shoulder impingement.
 Impingement occurs when either the rotator cuff or biceps tendon gets caught between the acromion and humerus when you lift your arm overhead.
 Now, this is not normal to have pinching with reaching overhead.
 You should be able to do this without any discomfort.

 If you find yourself having no issues during the day, but difficulty sleeping with your arms overhead, this may be your first warning sign to get looked at by a Physiotherapist.
 People who tend to sleep on their stomachs with their arms overhead are the ones who will find this to be the most annoying.
 The arms being in an overhead position will further irritate these tendons and will keep you up at night or have you waking up with an achy shoulder.

 So how can you sleep?

 Frozen shoulder involves a tightening of the shoulder capsule.
-There is a big correlation with this diagnosis and diabetes and is most common in middle aged women.
-It’s so common in middle aged women, that many professionals simply call this the 50 year old shoulder.
+There is a big correlation between this diagnosis and diabetes and is most common in middle-aged women.
+It’s so common in middle-aged women, that many professionals simply call this the 50-year-old shoulder.
 For this diagnosis the most comfortable positions are going to be similar to the two discussed with rotator cuff tendinopathy, but for a different reason.
 The reason for this is not due to an avascular zone, but to allow the capsule of the joint to have the least amount of stress on it and for the arm to feel fully supported.